zhenliatbrown/MESO-DPD_LAMMPS/doc/src/bond_bpm_spring.rst

 The vector or array will be floating point values that correspond to the specified attribute.

-The potential energy and the single() function of this bond style returns :math:`k (r - r_0)^2 / 2` for a proxy of the energy of a bonded interaction, ignoring any volumetric/smoothing factors or dissipative forces.
+The potential energy and the single() function of this bond style returns :math:`k (r - r_0)^2 / 2` as a proxy of the energy of a bonded interaction, ignoring any volumetric/smoothing factors or dissipative forces.
 The single() function also calculates an extra bond quantity, the initial distance :math:`r_0`.
 This extra quantity can be accessed by the :doc:`compute bond/local <compute_bond_local>` command as *b1*\ .

 Restrictions
 """"""""""""